gustavooferreira/news-app-docs/SYSTEM_DESIGN.md

 Another thing I'd add is an API so that we have the option to trigger fetches of RSS feeds asynchronously.
 One use case for this is when a user decides to add a new RSS URL, we could trigger an immediate fetch to that feed.

 Finally, if we want to provide geo-resiliency we can use Anycast VIPs, and let BGP do the work.

-A note goes to databases spread across multiple regions.
-This is a hard problem.
-I personally prefer to stick with a managed solution when possible, like AWS RDS.